Charsadda District, Pakistan: Palatu Dheri

 Piedestal of a Buddha statue, with Year 384 inscription, from Palatu Dheri.

 Palatu Dheri is another archaeological site near Charsadda tehsil.
 A mile from Shar-i-Napursan is a mound which contains the remains of a stupa, which according to Hieun Tsiang, was built by one Deven.
 Some coins which connect them both to the first century AD have been unearthed.
-Other finds include the image of the goddess Kalika-devi.
+Other finds include the image of the goddess Kalika.
 Three inscribed jars, which were presented by some laymen to "the Community of the Four Quarters", are now in the Peshawar Museum.